Awenda Provincial Park is a beautiful forest area with beautiful sights to behold. The park stretches across the shores of Georgian Bay.

 If you are also planning to visit there, check out the most needed travel guide before!

-1. Places to see in Awenda Provincial Park
+1. Top Places to See in Awenda Provincial Park

-Awenda Park is a true gem of nature with a relaxing environment, helpful park facilities, campsites, an enormous number of children’s programs to keep the children busy, and pet-free beaches, making the place family-friendly.
+Awenda Park is a true gem of nature with a relaxing environment, helpful park facilities, campsites, many children’s programs to keep the children busy, and pet-free beaches, making the place family-friendly.

 1.1.
 Kettle’s Lake